'There are two ways to be fooled. One is to believe what isn’t true; the other is to refuse to accept what is true'.—Soren Kierkegaard

 'What?
 Good God!
 I did not hear you come', I replied.

-'The bust detective.
+'The bust inspector.
 I am referring to the bust'.

 'Indeed, it is a remarkable bust.
 Where did you acquire the bust, for it looks like a replica of the bust that a sculptor made for the case?'

 'That is very simple to explain.
 You see, Professor Winham is an old acquaintance, from the university days as a student.
 He had mentioned to me that he was assisting on a case.
 He did not expound on the matter.
 He had recently been given a sculptured bust of Shakespeare, when I visited his home.
 I was captivated by this masterpiece that I asked him, if I could purchase the bust.
 I paid him handsomely then.
 I must admit we have had our moments of disagreements many times', Professor Attenborough related.

 'Interesting!
 I was not aware of that acquaintanceship.
 The reason why I came to see you Professor Attenborough was the latest letter by the killer making a reference of your persona, and it is not flattering', I said as I handed him the letter.

 He read it and then responded, 'I understand, but how would the killer know of my involvement in the case?'